inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/204-qgis-plugin.rst

 1. Managing plugins
 -------------------
-To install new plugins, they first need to be downloaded, and then activated.
+To install new plugins, they first need to be downloaded and activated.
 Some plugins are already downloaded and available.

 2. Go to :menuselection:`Plugins ‣ Manage and Install Plugins...` to view them.